 Did you know that getting enough sleep is seriously important when you have PCOS?

-Lack of sleep can lead to a 30% increase in insulin resistance, which leads to more cravings and poor food choices.
+Lack of sleep can lead to worsened glucose tolerance, which leads to more cravings and poor food choices.

-Getting enough hours of shut-eye each night will also help with managing stress hormones, and as a result, PCOS symptoms.
+Getting enough hours of shut-eye each night will also help with managing stress hormones and, as a result, symptoms of PCOS.